 If you’ve taken out a loan since February 1st 2011 you can make overpayments of up to £8,000 a year without having to pay a big penalty.
 That means if you paid a little extra every month, you could clear the loan earlier and save on interest payments.
 However, if you have an older loan, you may be charged a penalty if you make any extra payments.
 How do the rules work?

-Loans taken out before 1st February 2011
+Paying off a loan early – loans taken out before 1st February 2011

 The rules changed on 1st February 2011, so if you have a personal loan that you took out before then, you may be able to make extra payments but it’s not guaranteed.